Maeevick/kata_sandbox_typescript/README.md

 __Note__: :warning: Mutation testing challenges your tests and your coverage, report is more relevant than "traditional coverage" however it's not silver bullet (read documentation [here](https://stryker-mutator.io/) about limitations)

 - **train your Test-Driven Development techniques**, step by step you will need less and less Coverage and Mutation Testing because **great TDD (_and TCR_) is best way to have only useful tested code in a fast and trustable manner.**

+### Linter

+- Eslint uses mainly the `standard` and `recommended` set of rules, with few personnal preferences, feel free to change it to be confortable

 ##### TODO _(maybe some day if necessary_)

 :arrow_right: less important practice TDD on kata